Embedding Perturbation may Better Reflect Intermediate-Step Uncertainty in LLM Reasoning: Perturbation-Based UQ Metrics

-To measure the sensitivity of $x_t$ to such random perturbation, we calculate the variance of its token probability under such perturbations by making samplings on $\boldsymbol{\Delta}$:
+Notably, since LLMs are autoregressive, the output probability for each generated token $x_{t}$ only depends on its preceding tokens from $x_{1}$ to $x_{t-1}$.
+Thus, we only have to make samplings for $\mathbf{\Delta}$ over the entire sequence and reuse each perturbation to compute the probabilities for all $t$, instead of performing separate perturbation and inference for each token.

-\textbf{Adversarial Perturbation.} Instead of making sampling and conducting LLM inference for multiple times, we also consider strategies based on adversarial perturbation~\cite{goodfellow2014explaining}.
-In detail, we slightly modify the embeddings $\mathbf{H}$ along the direction that decreases the total log-probability of the generated response, which can be achieved by subtracting the gradient: or achieved by subtracting the signed gradient:
+\textbf{Adversarial Perturbation.} Instead of making sampling and conducting LLM inference for multiple times, we also consider strategies based on adversarial perturbation~\cite{goodfellow2014explaining, madry2017towards}.
+In detail, we slightly modify the embeddings $\mathbf{H}$ along the direction that decreases the total log-probability of the generated response, which can be achieved by subtracting the signed gradient:

 where $\alpha$ is a small constant.
 Then, we aim to find the generated tokens that are tremendously disrupted by such a perturbation, via examining the metric: